mattburrell/wishyouwerehere/README.md

 # Wish You Were Here

 A simple app for finding out the weather by clicking on a map!
+Demonstrates how to hide a secret from the client by using a serverless function hosted by Netlify.

 The purpose of this example is to show how to use a React app with a Netlify backend Function.